JacobLef/JacobLef/README.md

 # Hi there! 👋

-I'm a **Computer Science sophomore** passionate about backend systems, database internals, and cloud architecture.
+I'm a **Computer Science sophomore** at Northeastern University pursuing a Bachelor's in Computer Science with a **Software Concentration**, planning to continue with a **Master's in Software Engineering Systems**.
+I'm passionate about building robust backend infrastructure, diving deep into database internals, and architecting scalable cloud systems.
+Currently exploring the intersection of **systems programming** and **distributed computing** while developing a strong foundation in software engineering principles.

 ## 🔧 Tech Stack
 - **Languages:** Java, TypeScript (T3 stack, React, Prisma, gRPC), Python